top of page

 A public bird ringing demonstration, a rare chance to see the work up close.

-Bird ringing is a long-established method used by trained volunteers and researchers to build knowledge over time.
-A small, lightweight ring helps identify individual birds, and when those birds are recorded again later, it contributes to a bigger picture about survival, movement, and population change.
+Bird ringing is a long-established method used by trained volunteers and researchers.
+It helps build knowledge over time.
+A small, lightweight ring identifies individual birds.
+When those birds are recorded again later, it contributes to a bigger picture about survival, movement, and population change.

-At this demonstration, the volunteers took time to explain what was happening, why it matters, and how careful and controlled the process is.
-If you’d like to learn more about the organisation involved, visit the BTO here: https://www.bto.org
+During this demonstration, the volunteers took time to explain what was happening, why it matters, and how careful and controlled the process is.
+If you’d like to learn more about the organisation involved, visit the BTO here: https://www.bto.org.

 Volunteer speaking to a group at a bird ringing demonstration in woodland.